alanshaw/nodeunit-lcov-coveralls-example/README.md

 2. Run nodeunit for all files in the directory `test`, using the lcov reporter to output the coverage report to stdout.
 3. Pipe the lcov report to [coveralls](https://npmjs.org/package/coveralls), which in turn submits the report to [coveralls.io](https://coveralls.io/).

-You can run the coveralls script via `npm run-script coveralls`
+You can run the coveralls script via `npm run coveralls`

 ### Require instrumented code